 Supported by Ormiston Trust a national chess club initiative and chess championship was developed following inspiration from a study to test the impact of structured chess instruction in schools.

 What we did

 OAT’s Chess Clubs programme was set up for the first time in 2019, established in line with OAT’s Enrichment Charter and to ensure OAT pupils, in some of the most disadvantaged parts of the country, had access to an activity that many of their peers in more affluent areas were able to enjoy.

-Supported by Ormiston Trust, a national chess club initiative and chess championship has been developed and held for the first time in 2019.
-Academies submitted funding applications to receive up to £100 to set up or develop an established chess club, and 15 academies applied and were granted funding.
-To support the development of the clubs and create an opportunity for inter-academy competition, a chess club co-ordinator was also appointed, who developed and managed an online competition process.
+Academies submitted funding applications to receive up to £100 to set up or develop an established chess club, and 15 academies initially applied and were granted funding.
+To support the development of the clubs and create an opportunity for inter-academy competition and a chess club co-ordinator, who has gone on to develop and co-ordinate several online competitions.

-“I joined chess club because I want to become better and I enjoy the challenge.”
+A student said: “I joined the chess club because I want to become better and I enjoy a challenge.”